laverdet/xxscreeps/README.md

 autocomplete.
 If not you can read the [config schema](src/config/config.ts).

+If you want to use your bot script, use `npx xxscreeps import --overwrite-code ../your-bot/dist` to replace builtin bots.

 ## Docker

 If you want to install xxscreeps via docker you can use the following `docker-compose.yaml` as an